 The coronavirus pandemic has forced a lot of lawyers to utilize video conferencing to “meet” with co-workers and clients.
 One of the most popular video conferencing platforms is Zoom.
 There are others, but we see Zoom as the choice of many lawyers, especially those in solo and small firms.
 Many courts are also using Zoom for various court proceedings.
 While we can’t cover all the options and settings for Zoom (there are a ton of them), we’ll try to give our advice on the best way to use and secure Zoom for your firm.

 On April 1, 2020, Zoom CEO Eric Yuan announced that there would be a feature freeze for the next 90 days while resources are concentrated on fixing the “biggest trust, safety, and privacy issues.”
-As a result, we continue to update our previous Zoom article(s) as Zoom is currently in damage control mode fixing those issues.
+As a result, we continue to update our previous Zoom article(s) as Zoom was in damage control mode fixing those issues.
 Make no mistake about it though – clients and lawyers both love Zoom and, as Zoom has fixed more and more security defects, we believe it is a darn good videoconferencing solution for lawyers as long as they learn how to use it properly.
+Besides the security improvements, Zoom is constantly enhancing and adding features, which is another reason we continue to provide updates to the article(s).